ibm-cloud-architecture/vaccine-order-mgr-pg/README.md

 * Be sure to get the Order Microservice URL to access the user interface, using `oc get routes` on the project.

-Once deployed go to the demonstration section, next.

 ## Demonstration